 Scientifically speaking, we, women tend to overthink because we can’t help it.
 We have a predisposition to overanalyzing any unfamiliar situation or event.
 Researchers at Amens Clinic in California concluded in their studies that our brains are “significantly more active” than men’s brains.

-November of 2017 my brother passed away suddenly in Stone Mountain, GA exactly one month before his 50thbirthday.
-Three months later, my father passed away 2 weeks after his 74thbirthday in Atlanta.
+November of 2017 my brother passed away suddenly in Stone Mountain, GA exactly one month before his 50th birthday.
+Three months later, my father passed away 2 weeks after his 74th birthday in Atlanta.
+The pain was immeasurable, and I just couldn’t get past feeling alone.

-This led me on a search to find out how to stop overthinking.
-My research has taken me across multiple journals, cities, consciences, and countries.
+I soon started on a search to find out how to stop overthinking.
+My research has taken me across multiple journals, hundreds of dollars in books, studying various religions, you name it, I tried it.

 We overthink because of anxiety over things that we cannot control and fear from not taking action on the things that we can control.
-We create problems that don’t even exist.
-Some of us live with regret over things unsaid, things we should’ve done, things that didn’t go our way.
+Some of us create problems that don’t even exist.
+Then there are those of us who live with regret over things said or unsaid, things we should’ve done or should not have done, things that didn’t go our way.

 We let negativity and doubt creep in and overwhelm us to the point that it causes us mental, emotional, and physical illnesses.
-We even allow it to destroy interpersonal relationships.
+Often, we allow it to destroy interpersonal relationships.

 - Gratitude.
 Start every day by writing down 3 things you’re grateful for before your feet even hit the floor.
 I also write down 3 things I’m grateful for at the end of the day as well.
 You can use a gratitude journal, write it in your daily planner, use a notebook, or even put it in your phone’s notes app.